 - Applications for the short term study visits will be submitted in ETIS.

 Training events will take place in Estonia.
 The trainers have extensive experience in running ERC workshops.
-ETAg will inform the partners about the dates of training events on it’s webpage.
+ETAG and/or RD institutions who are organising the event will inform the possible participants about the dates of training events.

 Interview training for applying for ERC grant